ruanklein/synapseq/README.md

 You can download the latest precompiled binaries for Windows, macOS, or Linux from the [Releases](https://github.com/ruanklein/synapseq/releases/latest) page.

-### WebAssembly (Browser)

-SynapSeq is also available as a WebAssembly build for use directly in web browsers.
-You can download the WASM release files from the [Releases](https://github.com/ruanklein/synapseq/releases/latest) page.

-The WASM release includes:

-- `synapseq.wasm` - The WebAssembly binary
-- `wasm_exec.js` - Go WASM runtime
-- `synapseq.js` - JavaScript wrapper library

-For detailed documentation, API reference, and usage examples, see the [WebAssembly Documentation](wasm/README.md).

 ## Compilation

 For users who prefer to compile from source, please follow the [Compilation](docs/COMPILE.md) instructions.